startupjs/startupjs/packages/sharedb-schema/README.md

 - Schema validation module for ShareDB
 - Uses [z-schema](https://github.com/zaggino/z-schema), which supports [JSON-Schema](http://json-schema.org/) v4
-- Schema validation executes in sync 'validate' hook, so you validate the actual result of operation
+- Schema validation executes in sync ``validate`` hook, so you validate the actual result of operation
 - Supports custom validators with async and sync logic
 - Custom validators can preload data in async hook to use it later in sync